LVH-IT/TwitchCategoryChangeDetector/README.md

 You are now done and you can use the quickstart script to start monitoring a twitch channel.
 When it asks you whether to get a new Token, just type "y" to get one.
 In case it fails to get a Token, go to the "Solving errors" section down below.

+### Discord bot
+Under development

 ### Flags you can use
 * **-s** :   accepts the name of the twitch channel (ex: -s xqcow), default is xqcow
 * **-t** :   accepts the interval in which to recheck the stream category in seconds (ex: -t 10), default is 10
+* **-dcbot** :   starts the app as a discord bot.
+Notifications are sent through discord and will not appear in the command line

 ### Config changes you can make
 * **BearerToken** : You can either manually get one, as described [here](#automatic-bearer-token-retrieval-fails), or let the application do it for you